 Local news stories affecting the auto body industry in New York, New Jersey, Pennsylvania, Delaware, Connecticut, Maryland, Rhode Island, Massachusetts, New Hampshire, Vermont and Maine

-Mallery’s Auto Body Inc. in Olean, NY has been certified by Assured Performance, a nonprofit consumer advocacy organization “for maintaining the right tools, equipment, training and facility necessary to repair the participating automaker-brand vehicles according to the manufacturer’s specifications.”
+Castle Collision in Westbury, NY has been officially Certified by Assured Performance, a non-profit consumer advocacy organization for maintaining the right tools, equipment, training, and facility necessary to repair the participating automaker brand vehicles according to the manufacturer’s specifications.

 Joshua Meleski, 14, and Nick Torrey, 14, work together using a socket wrench and other tools to remove rusted bolts from the cowl of the 1926 Model T Ford.
 [Wicked Local Staff Photo/Alyssa Stone]

 Students in the technical studies program at Plymouth South High School in MA are punching their way back in time, rivet by rusty rivet.

 Service King Collision Repair Centers®, in continuation of the organization’s national growth initiative, has announced the opening of two repair centers in Rochester, New York.